-- Colleen Coover is a comic book artist based in Portland, Oregon.
+Colleen Coover is an Eisner Award-winning comic book artist based in Portland, Oregon.
 Her comics include the adult title Small Favors and the all-ages Banana Sunday.
 She has been published by Dark Horse, Top Shelf, Marvel, and many others.
-She works with her husband, writer Paul Tobin, on the Eisner Award-winning series Bandette.
+She works with her husband, writer Paul Tobin, on the Eisner-winning series Bandette.

 Monthly Archives: January 2009